 The AAA Dollars Plus Mastercard, issued by ACG Card Services, offers decent cash-back rewards and may be worth considering if you spend a lot on travel or at gas stations, grocery stores, and drugstores.
 But its limitations make it less appealing than other cash-back credit cards.

 To carry a AAA credit card, you need to be a member of the association.
-Even then, AAA is made up of regional clubs and not all AAA clubs offer the card.
+Even then, AAA is made up of regional clubs and not all AAA clubs offer this card.
 It can provide some extra value if you’re willing to jump through hoops, but look elsewhere if you want a simpler option.
+Also, the card isn’t a good fit for business owners because AAA may block or reverse the rewards you get from business transactions.

 Bonus value when you redeem rewards for AAA Rewards Cards